iShivam2012/iShivam2012/README.md

 - 👀 I’m interested in Web Development and Entrepreneurship.
 - 🌱 I’m currently learning Typescript and UnifiedStore.
 - 💞️ I’m looking to collaborate on few Projects with my team.
-- 📫 How to reach me on twitter @iShivamG.
+- 📫 How to reach me on twitter...
+Just Follow @iShivamG.

 <!---
 iShivam2012/iShivam2012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.